JamesCostello-dev/Budget-Tracker/README.md

 ## Description

-Budget tracker application with offline access and functionality.
+Budget tracker is a progressive web application with offline access and functionality.

 ## Table of Contents: